 Phase II: SEO Application

 Applying SEO with a pre-developed strategy is far easier than it otherwise would be.
-Because of the complications that can arise when executing such a vast range of methods, tasks, and principles, a guideline of sorts can be like a road map that keeps the optimizer on task and on schedule.
-In this roofing SEO guide for contractor, our goal is to create that roadmap and empower you to follow it to a year’s worth of roofing success online.
+Because of the complications that can arise when executing such a vast range of methods, tasks, and principles, a guideline of sorts can be like a road map that keeps the optimizer on task and schedule.
+In this roofing SEO guide for contractors, our goal is to create that roadmap and empower you to follow it to a year’s worth of roofing success online.